mitchdavenport88/MSP1/TESTING.md

 Along with these tests I conducted myself I posted my site in Code institutes #peer-code-review channel on Slack for feedback from fellow students.
-I also asked family members to view the site on whatever device they found easiest with no one reporting any issues in regards to function.
+I also asked family members to view the site on whatever device they found easiest with no one reporting any issues.

 ## Responsiveness